bayesimpact/encompass/explorer/blog-pt1.md

 <a name="footnote-hpsas">0</a>: Two such designations are Health Professional Shortage Areas (HPSAs) and Medically Underserved Areas (MUAs).
 Separate HPSA designations exist for primary care, mental health, and dental health services.

-<a name="footnote-mailing-addresses">1</a>: Note that mailing addresses can fail spectacularly for this purpose in places without well-defined mailing routes——for instance, in rural locations where residents pick up their mail from a single post office that isn't close to their place of residence.
+<a name="footnote-mailing-addresses">1</a>: Note that mailing addresses can fail spectacularly for this purpose in places without well-defined mailing routes—for instance, in rural locations where residents pick up their mail from a single post office that isn't close to their place of residence.

 <a name="footnote-zip-code-annoyances">2</a>: For example, ZIP codes are mailing routes, not polygons (source), putting the concept of a "ZIP code centroid" on shaky footing.
 Moreover, the routes themselves are not publicly available: the USPS sells [a variety](https://postalpro.usps.com/address-quality/delivery-statistics-product) of [products](https://postalpro.usps.com/address-quality/carrier-route-product) from which route information could be derived, but their price is a major barrier to adoption.